 What the law allows:

-Teachers can discipline pupils whose conduct falls below the standard which could reasonably be expected of them.
-This means that if a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction the teacher can impose a sanction on that pupil.
+Teachers can discipline students whose conduct falls below the standard which could reasonably be expected of them.
+This means that if a student misbehaves, breaks a school rule or fails to follow a reasonable instruction the teacher can impose a sanction on that student.

 To be lawful, the sanction (including detentions) must satisfy the following three conditions:

-1) The decision to punish a pupil must be made by an appointed member of school staff or a member of staff authorised by the head teacher;
+1) The decision to punish a student must be made by an appointed member of school staff or a member of staff authorised by the head teacher;

-2) The decision to punish the pupil and the sanction itself must be made on the school premises or while the pupil is under the charge of the member of staff;
+2) The decision to punish the student and the sanction itself must be made on the school premises or while the student is under the charge of the member of staff; and

 3) It must not breach any other legislation (for example in respect of disability, special educational needs, race and other equalities and human rights) and it must be reasonable in all the circumstances.